Internet-Draft | json-proof-algorithms | July 2025 |

 The octets resulting from this operation form a single octet string in the issuance proof array, to be used along with the protected header and payloads to serialize the JWP.¶

-Holder verification of the signature on issuance form is performed using the Verify
+Holder verification of the signature on issuance form is performed using

 This operation utilizes the issuer's public key as PK

-, the proof as signature
+, the proof as

 , the protected header octets as header

-and the array of payload octets as messages
+and the array of

 .¶